piepworks/blaze-starter/README.md

 STATIC_ROOT = BASE_DIR / "staticfiles"
 ```

-## To run the local server to work on things:
+## To run the local server to work on things

 ```shell
 script/start